 Name the Group "main building".
 We'll talk about the Category option in future steps

-Note: Each Group has their own undo/redo "stack" that is distinct from the overall project - you can click the undo and redo arrows in this panel.
+Note: Each Group has its own undo/redo "stack" that is distinct from the overall project - you can click the undo and redo arrows in this panel.

 If you had applied Levels to geometry in the previous exercise, then you will have to re-apply Levels to the new group you just created